Carver, Massachusetts: Government

 Carver is represented in the Massachusetts House of Representatives as a part of the Second Plymouth district, which also includes Wareham and a portion of Middleborough.
 The town is represented in the Massachusetts Senate as a part of the First Plymouth and Bristol district, which includes Berkley, Bridgewater, Dighton, Marion, Middleborough, Raynham, Taunton and Wareham.
 The town is patrolled by the Fourth (Middleborough) Barracks of Troop D of the Massachusetts State Police.

 On the national level, Carver is a part of Massachusetts's 9th congressional district, and is currently represented by Bill Keating.
 The state's senior (Class I) member of the United States Senate, elected in 2012, is Elizabeth Warren.
 The junior (Class II) senator is Ed Markey, who was elected in 2013 to finish John Kerry's term when he became Secretary of State.

 Carver is governed by the open town meeting form of government, led by a town administrator and a board of selectmen.
-Carver has its own police, ALS ambulance and fire departments, with a central police station, central ambulance station and three on-call firehouses, located in the north, south and center of town.
+Carver has its own police, ALS ambulance, and fire departments, with a central police station, central ambulance station, and three on-call firehouses, located in the north, south, and center of town.

 There are also three post offices.
 The main ZIP code is 02330.
-There was also 2 other P.O.
-Box zip codes 02355 (North Carver Post Office) and 02366 (South Carver Post Office) originally.
-Now all three ZIP codes are used for general mail.
-02330 All of Carver (but mainly Center Carver), 02355 (North Carver or East Carver), and 02366 (South Carver).
+There are also 2 other P.O.
+Box zip codes, 02355 (North Carver Post Office) and 02366 (South Carver Post Office).
 The town's public library is located in the center of town, and is a part of the SAILS Library Network.